Skip to main content

 Prerequisites:

-Prerequisites are engineering fluid mechanics, thermodynamics, and an introductory
+Fluid mechanics, thermodynamics, and an introductory computer science course

 Learning Outcomes: